Ya-Ke “Grace” Wu, PhD, RN

 Throughout her career, Dr. Wu has also been a recipient of prestigious fellowships and awards.
 As a postdoctoral fellow in the T32 NR007091 program funded by the National Institute of Nursing Research, she explored interventions for preventing and managing chronic illnesses.
 Additionally, her postdoctoral fellowship in the K01 MH106675 project, sponsored by the National Institute of Mental Health, focused on identifying metabolic biomarkers of weight change in anorexia nervosa.
 Through the examination of gene expression changes and their associations with psychological and cognitive factors, Dr. Wu aimed to improve the understanding and treatment of anorexia nervosa.

 Dr. Grace Wu’s research has yielded impactful findings, which she has shared through numerous peer-reviewed publications.
-Her studies have addressed critical topics such as weight stigma, genetic influences on eating disorders, hormonal associations with mental health, and the impact of stress on eating behaviors.
+Her studies have addressed critical topics such as weight stigma, genetic influences on eating disorders, hormonal associations with mental health, and the impact of stress on eating behaviors and obesity.
 Notable publications include her work on stress and appetite hormones in females with anorexia nervosa, weight stigma and hair cortisol analysis in Asian Americans with overweight and obesity, and the impact of weight stigma on physiological and psychological health outcomes.

 Dr. Grace Wu’s unwavering dedication to scientific inquiry and her outstanding contributions to the fields of biobehavioral and community research has solidified her position as a leading researcher in her areas of expertise.
 Her work has not only expanded our knowledge but also paved the way for the development of innovative interventions and personalized treatment approaches for individuals with obesity, disordered eating, cardiovascular diseases, and mental health conditions.